Fox Hollow Workshop – Progress Update Two

 The main shop area, if walking in and turning right.

 The boys are in the thick of installing all the wiring.
+We are doing all the electrical work ourselves and that saves a bundle!
 They hope to finish this weekend and schedule the inspection.
 Then we can have electricity hooked up for the outlets and lights.

 Next we’ll (meaning the boys) put in insulation, and the sheathing.
 Instead of drywall, Jim opted for full sheets of plywood.
 So those are our walls sitting in the middle of the shop.